 Make Up Products in Japan’s Drugstores (Part 3B)

-Read on to get an idea what you can get at the drugstores in Japan.
-Also, find out if the beauty products I’ve bought are really good and as raved.
+Read on to get an idea of what you can get at the drugstores in Japan.
+Also, find out if the beauty products I’ve bought are really good and as raved about.
 Before you read on, you might want to know that www.cosme.net is Japan’s largest and highly influential beauty community site.
 The website has many reviews and holds a grand ranking annually.
 And if beauty products are ranked #1 on Cosme, the products will usually state it on their packaging to show how recommended they are.

 *Prices stated in this post are the prices (including tax) at the time I bought from the respective drugstore in Japan.
-The prices might have changed since then, or varies from drugstore to drugstore.
+The prices might have changed since then, or vary from drugstore to drugstore.

 Make Up and Remover